How much does a new boiler cost? Boiler Installation Costs & Prices

 - Traditional Boiler: Traditional boilers are like system boilers, but they have two water tanks, one for hot water and one for cold water.
 They are also known as heat-only boilers, regular boilers, and by many other names.
 They take up more space than most system boilers, which means that they work well for large houses with lots of storage space for your water tank.

-- Condensing Boiler: A condensing boiler uses a flue system to condense escaped fuel and turn it into water vapor, which can then be reused to heat your home.
+- Condensing Boiler: A condensing boiler uses a flue system to condense escaped fuel and turn it into water vapour, which can then be reused to heat your home.
 As such, these solutions are eco-friendly and can help you to save money on your heating bills, as well as allowing you to do your bit for the environment.
-They are often a gas boiler, but you can also get oil condensation boilers.
+They are often gas boiler, but you can also get oil condensation boilers.

 - Back Boiler: Back boilers are an older form of heating that is fitted behind a gas or electric fire.
 Popular during the mid-1900s up until around the 1980s, these boilers are now out of date, and they’re no longer manufactured, meaning you can’t get a new back boiler for your home.
 If you already have a back boiler, then you can replace it with a combi boiler or look into other alternatives, such as upgrading your fire.
 Often, back boilers are used in a conjunction with another main boiler, so you should check to see if you actually need to replace it at all, or if you can simply get rid of your back boiler and replace it with a new fire to keep the back of your house snug during the colder months.